Black Emanuelle 2: Background

-Although following Albertini's successful 1975 sexploitation film Black Emanuelle and the allusion to the title, Black Emanuelle 2 differs greatly in plot than the first film, featuring Israeli actress Shulamith Lasri (the only film she ever starred in), as Emanuelle Richmond Morgan, a supermodel going through a state of amnesia and locked in a mental institution in New York City.
-Lasri, at her first and only film, is credited just as "Emanuelle Nera".
-The lead actor, as in the first film, is Angelo Infanti, who plays a different character.
-The film was shot between Rome, New York City and Venice.
+Nominally a sequel to Albertini's successful 1975 sexploitation film Black Emanuelle, Black Emanuelle 2 differs greatly in plot.
+It stars Israeli actress Shulamith Lasri (in her sole film) as Emanuelle Richmond Morgan, a supermodel in a state of profound amnesia confined to a mental institution in New York City.
+Lasri credited as "Emanuelle Nera".
+The lead actor, as in the first film, is Angelo Infanti; he plays an entirely different character, however.
+The film was shot was variously shot in Rome, New York City and Venice.

 Plot

 Emanuelle Richmond Morgan (Shulamith Lasri) is an African American supermodel married to basketball star Fred Morgan (Percy Hogan).
 She had visited Beirut in July 1976 and fell in the centre of the Lebanese Civil War.
 She has been going through a state of amnesia since then, kept at a mental institution in Manhattan.
 Dr. Paul Gardner (Angelo Infanti) who is in charge of the clinic takes a special interest in Richmond's case and begins to personally investigate her past, starting with the photographer John Farmer (Franco Cremonini) who was with her in Beirut.